Unique Ideas for Middle and High School Co-op Classes

 Many homeschool moms who teach co-op classes develop their own curriculum.
 Me, too, for the most part.
-However, I’ve found it a little more difficult to design a thorough, engaging curriculum for middle and high school students that doesn’t leave me studying and preparing for hours.
+However, I’ve found it a little more difficult to design a thorough, engaging curriculum for middle and high school co-op classes that doesn’t leave me studying and preparing for hours.

 As a curriculum reviewer, a lot of great curriculum has come my way that doesn’t quite work within a homeschool environment, but has a very useful place in a classroom full of students.
 Much of it quite appropriate for older students.
 To keep a record for myself and hopefully help others, I’ve created a list of some of those really good co-op resources.